List of birds of Germany: Old World parrots

 Characteristic features of parrots include a strong curved bill, an upright stance, strong legs, and clawed zygodactyl feet.
-Many parrots are vividly colored, and some are multi-colored.
+Many parrots are vividly coloured, and some are multi-coloured.
 In size they range from 8 cm to 1 m in length.
 Old World parrots are found from Africa east across south and southeast Asia and Oceania to Australia and New Zealand.